PrairieLearn/PrairieLearn/docs/elements.md

 `shuffle-options` | boolean | — | Specify whether the ordering of options on the left-hand-side should be shuffled.
 If false, the ordering in the HTML file will be used.
 `permutation-mode` | string | - | One of the following: `any`, `html-order`, `ranking`.
 See details below for description.

-Within the `pl-drag-drop-blocks` element, each answer tile must be specified with a `pl-answer` that has the following attributes:
+Within the `pl-order-blocks` element, each answer tile must be specified with a `pl-answer` that has the following attributes:

 Attribute | Type | Default | Description